Prague Experience logoPrague tourist information & travel guide logo

 Where to Stay in Prague

-The district of Prague 1 is the best place to stay in Prague.
-This is the city centre and it is where most of the sightseeing, entertainment and nightlife is located.
+The best place to book a hotel in Prague is in the district of Prague 1, which is the city centre, and is where most of the sightseeing, entertainment and nightlife is located.
+Prague 1 is also where the Easter Markets are held.

 Prague Hotels